- Allergic Living - http://allergicliving.com -

-True Colours: Non-toxic Painting
+True Colors: Non-toxic Painting

 Painting a room or two is the single easiest project to undertake to improve the look of your home.
 A fresh coat brightens a room, and a properly chosen colour can help to set a mood.
 And importantly in tough economic times, paint won’t break the bank.
 However, to ensure the project is as healthy as possible, there are some good – and bad – facts to know before making your paint choices.

 Paint is concocted from numerous chemicals, some of which do amazing things.
-There are chemicals that can make paint mould resistant, others can make it dry quicker, harder, shinier or in a more vibrant finish.
+There are chemicals that can make paint mold resistant, others can make it dry quicker, harder, shinier or in a more vibrant finish.

 Unfortunately, however, paint often contains toxic chemicals called Volatile Organic Compounds.
 VOCs have a petroleum-based composition, and are “organic” in the sense of carbon and hydrogen chemistry (not in the pesticide-free, organic food sense).
 VOCs are highly unstable and “volatile” – properties that cause them to fly around the air rather than sit still in the paint can.